lawrennd/old_talks/_mlai/logistic-and-glm.md

 additional prior over the input location for each point,
 $p(\inputVector_i)$.
-Of course, it's possible to conceive of a model like this, and indeed that is how we proceeded for [dimensionality reduction](./week8.ipynb).
+Of course, it's possible to conceive of a model like this, and indeed that is how we proceeded for
+\refnotes{dimensionality reduction}{dimensionality-reduction}.
 However, if we know we will always have all the inputs at run time, it may make sense to *directly* model the conditional density,
 $p(\dataVector|\inputMatrix)$.}